 In the 18th century, peasants would hang corn cobs around their homes to signify wealth and abundance.
-Bring wealth into your home with this delicious golden corn and crab meat broth that will keep your family happy.
+Bring wealth into your home with this delicious and hearty golden corn and crab meat broth that will delight both the young and old.

 - 2 ears of fresh corn (550 g)

 - 2 litres of water for blanching chicken carcasses

 - 5 chicken carcasses (800 g)